hoffsilva/bop/README.md

 ### FCAlertView

-* [FCAlertView](https://github.com/nimati/FCAlertView), I used SwiftNotice to show alerts with errors and informations messages for users.
+* [FCAlertView](https://github.com/nimati/FCAlertView), I used FCAlertView to show alert with internet connection error message for users.